qzzhang0131/PlantGenoAnn/README.md

 ## ⚡ Hardware Requirements

 PlantGenoAnn inference **requires NVIDIA GPUs with Ampere architecture or newer** (e.g., RTX 30-series, RTX 40-series, A100, H100, etc.).
-Older architectures such as Turing (RTX 20-series) or earlier **are not supported** due to required CUDA extensions.

 ### Inference Time for Different Plant Genomes